ManishShaw-94/Docker-Manual/README.md

     a. docker ps -a : List all containers (including running, stopped, and exited ones)

+    b. docker ps -aq : List all containers id only

 **5. docker stop {container_id}:**  Stop a running container (This can be done from the host terminal without entering the container).

 **6. docker start {container_id}:**  Restart a stopped container